Mike Clark (placekicker): Dallas Cowboys (first stint)

 In 1968, Clark replaced the recently retired Danny Villanueva, becoming the first Aggie to play for the Dallas Cowboys.
 He finished second in the NFL with 105 points scored.

 In 1969, Clark was again second in the league, with 103 points, while establishing a franchise record with 20 field goals, although he is mostly remembered for a playoff game against the Cleveland Browns, where he received an offside penalty for whiffing on an onside kick and when he attempted a second try, he received another penalty because the onside kick did not travel the required 10 yards.

 In 1970, Clark played a key role in a 6-2 victory in the thirteenth game, against the Cleveland Browns, and a 5-0 victory in the divisional playoff against the Detroit Lions.
 In 1971, he was passed on the depth chart by Toni Fritsch and sent to the taxi squad for two games, before Fritsch pulled a hamstring and he regained the starting job.
 Clark also set a franchise record with 99 consecutive extra points made.
 On September 6, 1972, he was waived after being passed on the depth chart by Fritsch.

 Buffalo Bills

 On September 6, 1972, Clark was claimed off waivers by the Buffalo Bills.
 He suffered a broken arm in the Bills' final preseason game and was placed on the injured reserve list.
 On August 30, 1973, he was released after not being able to pass John Leypoldt on the depth chart.

 New England Patriots

 On September 3, 1973, Clark was claimed off waivers by the New England Patriots.
 He was cut by the team on September 11.

 Dallas Cowboys (second stint)

-On October 26, 1973, Clark signed as a free agent with the Dallas Cowboys.
+On October 26, 1973, Clark signed as a free agent with the Cowboys.
 He played in four games and retired at the end of the season after not being able to recover from a broken leg.